 All Delaware employers must provide benefits to their employees if they are injured on the job or develop an occupational illness.
 However, there are important steps you should take to ensure a fair outcome in your case.
-It is wise to involve an experienced lawyer to ensure you get your full Workers’ Compensation benefits as promptly as possible and to explore compensation from third parties who contributed to your workplace injury.
+It is wise to involve an experienced workers’ comp lawyer to ensure you get your full Workers’ Compensation benefits as promptly as possible and to explore compensation from third parties who contributed to your workplace injury.

 The state requires that all employers with one or more employees carry Workers’ Compensation.
 They can face severe financial penalties if they fail to do so.
 However, there are exceptions to the rule.
 Among the exceptions are employers of farm workers and independent contractors.
 The latter can be particularly complicated, as it is sometimes difficult to determine if an employee is an independent contractor or not.
-Many companies will attempt to misclassify its employees to avoid paying benefits.
-Determine your employment status to know what benefits are available to you.
+Many companies will attempt to misclassify their employees to avoid paying benefits.

 We have helped clients secure ongoing benefits or disability settlements for all types of workplace injuries, including: